c-boris/c-boris/README.md

 # Howdy!

-I'm Boris, a fullstack dev currently based in Lyon.
+I'm Boris, a fullstack dev currently based in Lyon (France).

 ## A collection of things I know how to use